 Candidates for employment with the George Mason University Police Cadet Program must pass a background investigation.

 The George Mason University Police Cadet Program offers a wide range of services designed to meet the needs of the university while providing students with an opportunity to gain valuable insight into law enforcement.
-For more information on how you can be a part of this growing program or how the program can meet your needs, contact Officer-In-Charge Philip Surber (703)993-2829 or e-mail.
+For more information on how you can be a part of this growing program or how the program can meet your needs, contact Sergeant-In-Charge Donald Daniels (703) 993-2829 or e-mail.